-Today I have joined some other bloggers and we are sharing some treasured family recipes.
-I thought it might be fun to pull out my Ninja Food fryer and make a few small changes and create a gluten-free, easy sugar-cinnamon air fryer donut recipe.
+Today I have joined some of my favorite bloggers and we are sharing some treasured family recipes.
+I thought it might be fun to pull out my Ninja Food fryer and make a few minor changes and create a gluten-free, easy sugar-cinnamon air fryer donut recipe.

 I loved using my donut cutter.
 It is the best way to get the same-sized donut every time.
 And that means they can be stacked for a great presentation.